unlock-protocol/unlock/unlock-protocol-com/blog/new-docs.md

 - Better search
 - Improved navigation
 - Light and dark modes
-- Accessibile, high contrast code sample blocks
+- Accessible, high-contrast code sample blocks

 All of these enhancements are just the beginning!
 We're still working to bring you the best experience possible and we are dedicated to regularly releasing more tutorials on specific use cases, integrations, application architecture, and more.
 We'll be adding more to the tools we've built for developers to use when implementing the protocol.
 You'll see more development of tutorials and guides for those developers who are new to web3? and need a better understanding of the web3 ecosystem as they onboard from web2.